batikanor/batikanor/README.md

 ### Hi there 👋
+#### This page is not up to date!
+Please check batikanor.com/cv instead.
 <!--
 **batikanor/batikanor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.